Regreg War

 The Regreg War (often erroneously called the Paregreg) was a civil war that took place in 1404–1406 within the Javanese empire of Majapahit.
-The conflict was fought as a war of independence between the Western court led by Wikramawardhana against the breakaway Eastern court led by Bhre Wirabhumi.
-This war of rivalry and secession had caused the calamity, crisis, court's preoccupation, the drain of financial resources, and exhaustion, that is thought to be one of the causes of Majapahit decline in the following years.
+The conflict was fought as a war of independence between the Kedhaton Kulon (Western court) led by Wikramawardhana against the breakaway Kedhaton Wetan (Eastern court) of Blambangan led by Bhre Wirabhumi.
+This war of rivalry and secession had caused calamity, crisis, court's preoccupation, the drain of financial resources, and exhaustion, which is thought to be one of the causes of Majapahit's decline in the following years.

 Terminology

 This conflict is usually referred to as the Paregreg, but that term is based on a linguistic misunderstanding.
 In the Pararaton chronicle, in which the term for this war is found, events are labelled by adding the prefix pa- to one or more keywords.
 For example, the Javanese attack on Malayu in Sumatra in 1275 is called pamalayu, the rebellion of Rangga Lawe in 1295 is referred to as paranggalawe, and the massacre of the Sundanese at Bubat in 1357 is called pasuṇḍabubat.
 Hence the better translation of parĕgrĕg is "the Regreg incident".
-The word rĕgrĕg means slowly, with halts and jerks, but it can be a mutation of word ragrag (falling off one by one).
+The word rĕgrĕg means slowly, with halts and jerks, but it can be a mutation of the word ragrag (falling off one by one).

-The division of West and East courts
+Division of West and East courts

 The Majapahit kingdom was established in 1293 by Raden Wijaya with the help of the cunning and able Arya Wiraraja, the Regent of Madura.
-As reward for Wiraraja's help, in 1295, Raden Wijaya agreed to give him the eastern portions of East Java, which includes Blambangan areas with Lumajang as its capital.
+As a reward for Wiraraja's help, in 1295, Raden Wijaya agreed to give him the eastern portions of East Java, which includes Blambangan areas with Lumajang as its capital.
 Throughout Raden Wijaya's reign, Arya Wiraraja ruled the eastern realm peacefully as Majapahit's vassal, yet enjoyed substantial freedom.
 In 1316, Jayanagara, son and heir of Raden Wijaya, cracked down on the Nambi rebellion in Lumajang.
 Nambi was the successor of Arya Wiraraja.
 After that battle, the western and eastern realms of East Java were reunited.

-According to Pararaton, in 1376 appeared "a new mountain", which hinted the emergence of a new keraton (court, palace, or center of power) opposed to the central authority of Majapahit.
+According to Pararaton, in 1376 appeared "a new mountain", which hinted at the emergence of a new keraton (court, palace, or center of power) opposed to the central authority of Majapahit.
 According to Ming Chinese chronicles, in 1377 there were two independent kingdoms in Java, both of which sent their envoys to the Ming court.
 The Western Kingdom was led by Wu-lao-po-wu, and the Eastern Kingdom was led by Wu-lao-wang-chieh.

-Wu-lao-po-wu is Chinese pronunciation of Bhra Prabu, which refers to Hayam Wuruk (according to Pararaton), while Wu-lao-wang-chieh refers to Bhre Wengker, alias Wijayarajasa, the husband of Rajadewi (Hayam Wuruk's aunt).
-It seems that Wijayarajasa had ambition to be the Majapahit monarch.
+Wu-lao-po-wu is the Chinese pronunciation of Bhra Prabu, which refers to Hayam Wuruk (according to Pararaton), while Wu-lao-wang-chieh refers to Bhre Wengker, alias Wijayarajasa, the husband of Rajadewi (Hayam Wuruk's aunt).
+It seems that Wijayarajasa had the ambition to be the Majapahit monarch.
 After the death of Gajah Mada, Tribhuwana Wijayatunggadewi, and Rajadewi, he built a new eastern court in Pamotan, thus in Pararaton, he was also mentioned as Bhatara Parameswara ring Pamotan.